ak4zh/ak4zh-blog/blog/a-quest-for-simplicity.md

 There's a bit of pain in this journey, you know?
 It's like silently swimming against a current that insists on dragging you along.
 I'm yearning for a place where common sense is more common than not, and where calmness is not a rare bird but more like a regular visitor.

 This journey, it's not just about breaking free.
 It's about finding peace in the quiet corners of life, away from the chaos and the feeling of being smothered.

-And then, there are these simple words that I hold onto.
-They're not fancy or complicated, just like me.
-They carry the weight of my thoughts and hopes, in a language that feels like my own.

 This personal quest—it's not me against the world, but more like a quiet declaration.
 A declaration that I want a life that's a bit less tangled.
 It's about weaving simplicity into a world that sometimes forgets the beauty in the basics.